Property Tax Information

 Final Tax Billing

-Final Tax Due Dates: To be determined
+Final Tax Due Dates: August 25 and October 27

 The Final Tax Bills are mailed out in early August with two due dates.
 Taxes are due on the noted due dates on your bill regardless of you receiving a bill.

 If you have just purchased a newly constructed home or made any improvements or additions to your property, you may receive a supplemental tax bill for the increase in assessed value.
 The Supplemental Bill is in addition to what may have been previously billed on the property, even if the amounts are not yet due.
 Any amounts not paid by the due dates indicated on the bills will be subject to penalty/interest at a rate of 1.25% per month, on the first day of each month.